-- occur.- There may also be an intensification of pressure on land and wildlife, and consequently on landscape and natural beauty, from visitor pressure, pests and diseases and climate change. - 8.2.3 The aim of management actions and adaptations should be to retain the ecological value, with a focus on resilience and robustness, especially through naturebased solutions.
+There may also be an intensification of pressure on land and wildlife, and consequently on landscape and natural beauty, from visitor pressure, pests and diseases and climate change.

+8.2.3 The aim of management actions and adaptations should be to retain the ecological value, with a focus on resilience and robustness, especially through naturebased solutions.
 'Making Space for Nature: A review of England's Wildlife Sites and Ecological Network', chaired by Professor Sir John Lawton (2010), identified that to make space for nature we need more, bigger, better and joined up sites to create a sustainable, resilient and more effective ecological network.
 The report, and the 25 Year Environment Plan recognised AONBs as having great potential to establish a coherent and resilient ecological network.
 The new Environmental Land Management scheme (ELMs) and strategic planning policies are major tools in the creation of better ecological networks.
-They should ensure that existing wildlife is managed to the highest standards, that habitat improvement and creation becomes part of sustainable land management systems and businesses, and that land managers are provided adequate reward for the ecosystem services their land management provides. - 8.2.4 In 2010 the UK signed up to the Biodiversity 2020 global vision and 5 strategic goals and 'Aichi' targets:- - A: Address the underlying causes of biodiversity loss by mainstreaming biodiversity across government and society. - B: Reduce the direct pressures on biodiversity and promote sustainable use. - C: Improve the status of biodiversity by safeguarding ecosystems, species and genetic diversity. - D: Enhance the benefits to all from biodiversity and ecosystems. - E: Enhance implementation through participatory planning, knowledge management and capacity building.
+They should ensure that existing wildlife is managed to the highest standards, that habitat improvement and creation becomes part of sustainable land management systems and businesses, and that land management provides.

+8.2.4 In 2010 the UK signed up to the Biodiversity 2020 global vision and 5 strategic goals and 'Aichi' targets:-

+A: Address the underlying causes of biodiversity loss by mainstreaming biodiversity across government and society.

+B: Reduce the direct pressures on biodiversity and promote sustainable use.

+C: Improve the status of biodiversity by safeguarding ecosystems, species and genetic diversity.

+D: Enhance the benefits to all from biodiversity and ecosystems.

+E: Enhance implementation through participatory planning, knowledge management and capacity building.